Peeragogy/Peeragogy.github.io/practice.md

 they were a century ago, even though we often work remotely, and have learned more about how to assemble on the fly [2].
-Getting together for conventions, dance parties, and commencement ceremonies could comprise an important part of the future university’s function, even if these events do not always take place in one specific Assembly Hall.
+Getting together for conventions, dance parties, and commencement ceremonies could comprise an important part of the future university’s **Wrapper** function, even if these events do not always take place in one specific Assembly Hall.